rhysbrooks1/CS321-002-s25-team-09/README.md

 Basically, each BTree has the key values along with their frequencies (the number of duplicates).
 Once we have a BTree for each type of activity, we will then search the BTrees for the top frequencies within each category and display those key values along with the frequencies.
-We will also traverse the tree and put the results in a SQL database to make it easier for an analyst to examine the data.
-We will also add a feature to dump the BTree into a dumpfile for testing purposes.
+We will also traverse each tree and put the results into a SQL database to make it easier for an analyst to examine the data.
+We will also add a feature to dump each BTree into a dumpfile for testing purposes.